PratikBarhate/question-classification/README.md

 ## question-classification
 Classifier for the question classification [dataset](http://cogcomp.org/Data/QA/QC/).

-1. _Results from the empirical tests carried out are in_ [Results.md](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Results.md)
+1. _Results from the empirical tests carried out, are in_ [Results.md](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Results.md)
 2. _More details about the execution/logic is available in_ [Execution_Details.md](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md)

 #### Dependencies used